What Does a Controller Do?

 - Train and supervise your accounting staff.

-- Help you plan for the future and pursue larger goals like expanding your business, purchasing major assets, and applying for credit lines or bank loans.
+- Help you plan for the future and pursue larger goals like expanding your business, purchasing major assets, and applying for a credit line or bank loan.

 Overall, we’d say that an effective controller needs to have a blend of skills: about 60% accountant, 30% information systems manager, and 10% jack-of-all-trades.
 To us, that’s the type of person who has the financial literacy and the nuts-and-bolts practicality to handle the controller role and take whatever you throw at them.